 Traditional: Opt for classic patterns like damasks, paisleys, or florals.
 Think folksy, use lace and or Skandi influences that can be used in rich, ornate fabrics and wallpapers and mixed with vintage finds or heritage pieces.

 Eclectic: Mix and match various patterns and styles.
-Juxtapose modern, architectural furniture, lighting or stand out pieces with florals, antiques and vintage inspired colours, wall paper or soft furnishings.
+Juxtapose modern, architectural furniture, lighting or stand out pieces with florals, antiques and vintage inspired colours, wallpaper or soft furnishings.
 This approach blends different elements into a unique, personalized space.

 3. INTRODUCE PATTERN GRADUALLY